ZEISS Microscopy Knowledge Base

 1. In the Interactive Measurement workbench, you have added text or measurements to an image, e.g. a distance measurement.

-Red horizontal measurement arrow labeled 266888,884 nm over grayscale textured sample
+Grayscale image with red horizontal measurement arrow labeled 266888,884 nm

 1. Select the element, and from the context menu, select Format Graphical Elements.